mpv-player/mpv/DOCS/man/vo.rst

         vsync behavior can lead to bad results.
 If the framerate is close to or over the display refresh rate, results can be bad as well.

+        .. note:: On systems other than Linux, you currently must set the ``--display-fps`` option, or the results will be bad.

     ``smoothmotion-threshold=<0.0-1.0>``
         Mix threshold at which interpolation is skipped (default: 0.0 – never skip).